 See, the answer to that question is quite simple.
 Children recognize the melody and the beat of the music they’re listening to more than anything else in the song.
 So the music your child listens to can be classical, pop, or even rock if they like the beat in the music.

 Research shows that from a very early age, music plays a very vital role in your child’s development.
-Experiencing music during childhood can accelerate your child’s mental development.
+Listening to music during childhood can accelerate your child’s mental development.
 It also aids in the development of their motor functions when they dance to the rhythm of the music.

 When a child listens to a particular song over and over again, they try to memorize the rhythm of the song so they can move their body, even if it is just their hands, exactly to the rhythm of the music.
 Many parents help their children in doing this by making them a set playlist and adding songs gradually.

-By developing the app with speech language pathologists, parents, and children, we continue to build parent’s trust with quality content and by listening to their feedback.
+By developing the app with speech therapists, parents, and children, we go a long way toward building parent’s trust with helpful content and by listening to their concerns.
 Children are the best teachers for us too!
-Our little Blubbers that already use Speech Blubs for language learning, help us to better ourselves accordingly, and provide them with whatever they love most.
+Our little Blubbers who are already using Speech Blubs for language learning help us to better ourselves accordingly, and provide them with whatever they love most.
 In the kids’ favorites, music made the top of that list.

-Speech Blubs is using Nursery Rhymes to Teach Language
+Speech Blubs Uses Nursery Rhymes to Teach Language

 In our app, we developed the Sing-Along Section just for you and your child because we know how interactive music activities can boost your child’s language.